Window World

 Methodology: How We Rank Window Companies

-At Today’s Homeowner, we strive to bring you the most transparent, accurate information for your home improvement projects.
-Our window company ratings emphasize what matters most to you — a wide range of well-designed products with reliable installation and great curb appeal.
+At Today’s Homeowner, we strive to provide you with the most transparent, accurate information for your home improvement projects.
+Our window company ratings emphasize what matters most to you—a wide range of well-designed products with reliable installation and great curb appeal.

 Our ratings are based on publicly available information about each company, secret shopping online and over the phone, customer-review analysis, and discussions with renovation and building experts.
 A company can earn a maximum of 100 points across five categories, converted to a five-star scale.
 We researched dozens of windows installation and replacement companies to develop the following formula: